ds-nikhilma/postgres-lro-unpacked/README.md

 ---

-## Use it for your own presentations
+## Use it for your own presentations in the future

 The fastest way to make this yours is to clone, run, delete my slides, and start adding your own.
 The framework gets out of the way.